AidenBeresford/phrase-scrape/README.md

 add support for searching multiple phrases, an option for case insensitivity, and more user friendly URL input.

 ## Running the Program
 Run main.py, scraper.py does not have input or output.
-To run main.py, simply install python, navigate to the parent folder in your terminal, and run the command 'python3 main.py' in the terminal.
+To run main.py, simply install python3, navigate to the parent folder in your terminal, and run the command 'python3 main.py' in the terminal.

 ## Using the Program